 Steve Jobs once said, “You have to start with the customer experience and work backwards to the technology.”
 The same is true for introducing personalisation to your brand.
 Before jumping headlong into a tech solution, make sure you have a foundation first.

 Just because you don’t start with tech tools doesn’t mean you won’t need them.
-Do your research and find a handful of marketing and sales tool that will fit the bill for your purpose.
+Do your research and find a handful of marketing and sales tools that will fit the bill for your purpose.
 You could use marketing automation tools, A/B testing software, visual search tools, social media integration, retargeting tools – the list goes on.

 The point is there is no one-size-fits-all solution to personalisation.
 You’ll need to invest the time and energy to learn which tools will work for you – and how to use them effectively.
 Reading online reviews is a great way to research tools and narrow down your list.